-The Township owns two (2) parks along with scattered open space parcels.
+The Township owns two parks along with scattered open space parcels.
 The Township is continuing the creation of a third park in the Forest Road area.
-The Township municipal building is 29 years old and houses both the Police Department and the Administrative Offices.
-The Public Works Department is located to the rear of the Township Administration building in facilities approximately 13 years old, and centralizes all Township services.
-The Township also owns the former municipal building, more commonly referred to as the old school house, and located in the Blooming Glen Village.
-The building is currently used by the Friends of the Samuel Pierce Library for their Thrift Shop.
+The Township municipal building is 30 years old and houses both the Police Department and the administrative offices.
+The Public Works Department is located to the rear of the Township administration building in facilities approximately 14 years old and centralizes all Township services.
+The Township also owns the former municipal building more commonly referred to as the old school house, and located in the Blooming Glen Village.
+The building is currently empty.